-The first edition of the IMRB International Summer School will take place in July 2019 and will be dedicated to environmental stress in the development of chronic diseases.
-We will propose four main sessions that will deal with:
+The first edition of the IMRB International Summer University took place in July 2019 and was devoted to environmental stress in the development of chronic diseases.

 1) nutritional stress and infection in the development of diseases;